username1565/waves-lite-client/README.md

 This is original client-side [web-wallet](https://waveswallet.io/) for [Waves](https://coinmarketcap.com/currencies/waves/#markets) with [Waves DEX](https://waves.exchange/dex-demo) - waves-lite-client.

-Online version is available here: https://waveswallet.io/
+Online version of old waves-lite-client was been available here: https://waveswallet.io/

-but this is [not supported now](https://github.com/wavesplatform/WavesGUI/issues/1415#issuecomment-504853747), and there is the version [v0.5.22](https://waveswallet.io/js/waves-lite-client-mainnet-0.5.22.js) [in the scripts](https://github.com/wavesplatform/WavesGUI/issues/1415#issue-459681928).
+but this is [not supported now](https://github.com/wavesplatform/WavesGUI/issues/1415#issuecomment-504853747), and there is the version [v0.5.22](https://waveswallet.io/js/waves-lite-client-mainnet-0.5.22.js) [in the scripts](https://github.com/wavesplatform/WavesGUI/issues/1415#issue-459681928), and now this is not working.

 ___________________________________________________________________________________________________